fallback

 2. Keep it steady.
 Why perch your smart phone on a pile of books or hold it as far away from you as possible when you can buy a tripod for a fiver from ebay?

 3. Become an expert.
 Be seen as the “Go to” person for what you are talking about.
 This comes from putting up content regularly.
-To give you an example, I have filmed all of my 20 points about Google and will be releasing them (when all of the processing and close captioning is finished), once every few days, to gain momentum.
+To give you an example, I have filmed all of my 20 points about Google and will be releasing them (when all of the processing and close captioning is finished), once every few days to gain momentum.

 4. Close caption your video.
 Remember many people might be in a work environment where their computers have no sound.
 If you subtitle your video, you will be watched by more people, including the deaf community.
 Google is deaf as well as being blind, remember that.
 Captioning is free to do yourself or you can pay someone a fiver to do it for you.

-5. Don’t forget your tags!
+5. Don’t forget your tags.
 Tagging your video will increase the number of people who will find it.

 6. Be different.
 One of our clients (Little and Lambert Pianos) import used pianos from Japan, take them apart and refurbish them beautifully.
 They do an amazing job, especially as they blind.
 We configured their website so they could upload photos of their pianos themselves, which was a technical challenge we were very proud of.
+I went up to their shop and spent the day filming them, showing what they do, sharing knowledge and demonstrating their high skill levels.
+They also had a parrot in the shop and I filmed it on a Clavinova (a piano which can play itself).
+It’s well worth watching and very funny.
+It also became their most popular video.

-7. In the words of Nike, just do it!
-Like anything, once you have done it a few times, it becomes easy!
+7. In the words of Nike, just do it.
+Like anything, once you have done it a few times, it becomes easy.

 If you would like to talk to us about how we could help you with your website or getting more traffic to it, or both, why not give us a call on 01243 776399?